TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Pottery is slowly catching on in Singapore – after all, few other activities are as therapeutic as pottery.
 Think about the hum of the potter’s wheel, the soothing texture of wet clay, and the fact that you get to bring home something aesthetic you made with your bare hands.
 Say goodbye to boring weekends and standard store-bought crockery.
 Here’s where you can go for pottery classes in Singapore:

-Types of pottery classes in Singapore
+What are the different types of pottery classes in Singapore?

-When it comes to clay pottery classes in Singapore, there are 2 main techniques to choose from: handbuilding and wheel throwing.
+When it comes to clay pottery classes in Singapore, there are 2 main techniques to choose from: handbuilding and wheel-throwing.

 Handbuilding pottery